Any Good Doctrine in the

 If you would like help in untwisting demonic doctrines, one place is Kevin Quick's website (former Jehovah's Witness), as he has an excellent book Reasoning with Jehovah's Witnesses that can be downloaded for free.
 Kevin Quick's testimony is incredible.
 When he was a Jehovah's Witness, he did an intense Bible study to try to prove Christians wrong.
 The result?
 Kevin proved them right and he accepted Jesus as his personal Savior.
 His notes are very helpful because he first gives the JW's belief, or beliefs, then he asks questions concerning it and next quotes ten or more scriptures for the answer.
 For instance, he clearly shows through Scripture the deity of Christ, which HWA and all cultic groups will deny.
 (See footnote #3 below which shows HWA taught the heretical belief that Jesus had "sinful flesh" and was not the eternal Son of God.)

 Investigate every anti-Trinitarian quote from HWA and you will find that every quote is a misquote, which left out pertinent information that supported the Father as God, Jesus as God and the Holy Spirit as God.
-(For evidence that I John 5:7 is a part of Scripture, see The Epistle of 1st John - a Brief Commentary.)
+(For evidence that I John 5:7 is a part of Scripture, read an excerpt from the book Crowned With Glory by Dr. Thomas Holland.)
 When you challenge the teachings that have been ingrained into your mind by Herbert Armstrong's twisted logic and just read the Scriptures, it all becomes quite clear.

 I hope you will no longer doubt the deity of Jesus, nor the personage of the Holy Spirit.9 I feel that as long as a person does not acknowledge this, he can never fully understand God.
 All religious cults deny the deity of Jesus, so that should tell you something right there.